MeteoSwiss/opendata/docs/c-climate-data/c7-spatial-climate-normals.md

 Spatial climate analyses depict the geographic distribution of a meteorological parameter.
 They are derived from measurements at weather stations, satellites and radar.
 The data is represented comprehensively on a grid covering all of Switzerland.

 Spatial analyses of long-term averages (climate normals) are available for temperature, precipitation and sunshine duration.
 30-year periods defined by the World Meteorological Organisation WMO are used to allow for international comparability.
 MeteoSwiss provides monthly and annual maps for the normal periods 1961-1990 (WMO standard reference period for long-term climate change assessments) and 1991-2020 (current WMO climatological standard period).
+For satllited derived grids of radiation parameters the gridded data for the average period of 2004-2024 is available.

 <!--
 | PERIOD_TX    | BOUND_BOX_COORD_SYS_TX | OUTPUT_COORDSYS_TX | OUTPUT_FORMAT_TX | filename                                                  |